haddocking/haddocking.github.io/education/molmod_online/simulation.md

 (i.e. residues *−1* and *N+1* relative to the peptide of interest).
 These residues act as placeholders and will be converted into caps.
 In practice, we add two glycine residues, one at each end of the peptide sequence, before capping.
-Capping is performed with a python script `$MOLMOD_BIN/pdb_cap.py`, read it help message to learn how to use it:
+Capping is performed with a python script `$MOLMOD_BIN/pdb_cap.py`, read it's help message to learn how to use it:
 <a class="prompt prompt-cmd">
 python3.10 $MOLMOD_BIN/pdb_cap.py -h
 </a>